18F/trello-card-tracker/README.md

 #### Card Recorder
 Will add comments to cards to see how long a card has taken to update.

+#### Card Creator
+Will create cards that correspond to a particular order listed in an order file.

 ### Installation

 ```